What are Commercial Explosives?

-Commercial explosives are explosive materials that are used primarily for commercial and industrial purposes.
-For example, the mining, quarrying, and construction industries may use commercial explosives for various applications.
+Commercial explosives are materials that are used primarily for commercial and industrial purposes, such as in the mining, quarrying, and construction industries.
+These explosives may be used for a variety of applications within these industries.

 What Are “Explosive Materials”?